-The Air University Associate to Baccalaureate Cooperative (AU-ABC) program is an initiative between Air University of the Air Force and Grantham University to offer baccalaureate degree opportunities to Air Force enlisted members.
+The Air University Associate to Baccalaureate Cooperative (AU-ABC) program is an initiative between Air University of the Air Force and Grantham University to offer bachelor's degree opportunities to Air Force enlisted members or veterans.
 The AU-ABC Program aligns with the vision of Air Force leaders to provide distance learning and bachelor's degree opportunities for Airmen.

-Current students or those who have graduated with an Associate in Applied Science (AAS) degree from the Community College of the Air Force (CCAF) may be eligible to complete a baccalaureate degree with Grantham by leveraging his or her associate degree through the AU-ABC Program.
+Current students or those who have graduated with an Associate in Applied Science (AAS) degree from the Community College of the Air Force (CCAF) may be eligible to complete a bachelor's degree with Grantham by leveraging his or her associate degree through the AU-ABC Program.